ESMValGroup/ESMValTool/doc/sphinx/source/developer_guide2/porting.rst

 Create a github issue
 =====================

 Create an issue in the public repository to keep track of your work and inform other developers.
 See an example `here <https://github.com/ESMValGroup/ESMValTool/issues/293>`_.
+Use the following title for the issue: "PORTING <namelist> into v2.0".
 Do not forget to assign it to yourself.

 Create your own branch
 ======================